AlexanderDvoynev/Blog/README.md

-Files used by my blog (https://advoynev.wordpress.com/) will be stored here
+Files used in my blog (https://advoynev.wordpress.com/) will be stored here